dagfs/dagfs.github.io/artikler/jul/user-select.md

   (<a href='https://codepen.io/dagfs'>@dagfs</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-It is nice to know we can manage without adding any libraries for the smaller stuff like this :D Some CSS and a bit of JavaScript goes a long way.
-It is also lovely to see that a simple solution can bring a lot of value for your users, but you have to make sure they are communicated clearly!
+It is nice to know we can do a lot without having to rely on libraries :smiley: Some CSS and a bit of JavaScript goes a long way.
+It is also lovely to see that a simple solution can bring much value to your users, but you have to make sure they are communicated clearly!